begeli/graph-benchmark-evaluation/janusgraph-bench/README.md

 # janusgraph-bench

-Scripts needed to benchmark JanusGraph on the Piz Daint super computer
+Scripts needed to benchmark JanusGraph on the Piz Daint supercomputer

 ## Benchmark set up and Folder structure